How Much Does a Deep Plane Facelift Cost in Belgium?

 About Deep Plane Facelift in Belgium

-Belgium is an option for deep plane facelift surgery.
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 3 surgeons in Belgium with credentials, before/after photos, and patient reviews.
+Belgium is an established destination for deep plane facelift surgery, with costs ranging from $18,000 to $24,000 (average $21,000).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 12 surgeons in Belgium with credentials, before/after photos, and patient reviews.